 Accrue four hours per bi-weekly pay period.
-(Proportional accrual for less than full time employees.)
+(Proportional accrual for less than full-time employees.)
 No maximum accrual.
-Upon separation, an employee with 10 or more years of service shall be paid for one-fourth of unused sick leave up to a maximum of 480 hours.
-An employee with less than 10 years of continuous University service shall not be paid for any unused sick leave.
+Employees hired on or before September 30, 2013 who separate from employment after 10 years of creditable Florida Gulf Coast University service, will be paid for one-fourth of his/her unused accumulated sick leave, up to a maximum of 480 hours.
+However, employees whose hire date is on or after October 1, 2013 shall not be paid for any unused sick leave upon separation from the University.

 Sick Leave Pool